svapnil/iso20022.js/README.md

 </div>

-This package is meant for companies using ISO20022 to send and receive payment information, specifically initiating payments and receiving cash management files.
+This package is meant for companies using ISO20022 to send and receive payment information, specifically initiating SEPA, ACH, FedWire, RTP, SWIFT payments and receiving cash management files.

 Read the Docs: https://docs.iso20022js.com